 What is the new guidance?

-In England, from Friday, July 24, members of the public will need to wear face coverings – for example, a fabric covering, scarf, bandana or mask – that covers the nose and mouth in enclosed public and retail spaces.
-Anyone caught not sticking to the rules will be liable to a £100 fine from the police.
+In England, members of the public and staff will need to wear face coverings – for example, a fabric covering, scarf, bandana or mask – that covers the nose and mouth in enclosed public and retail spaces.
+The fine has also now doubled and anyone caught not sticking to the rules will be liable to a £200 fine from the police.

 Are dealerships regarded as retail spaces?